 "Look, I am no fan of Bush and especially not of Rumsfeld but this is a bit much.
 I am serving in Iraq and have known brave men who lost their lives and their limbs serving their country.
 This cartoonist and the Washington Post have every right to do what they want, and I have every right not to buy it.
 I think sensible people will see it and choose another paper next time." — Jake (Iraq)

 "Tom Toles is great.
-If you can't see the point he was trying to make, then you are seriously brainwashed." — Peter (Boston, MA)"A sick cartoon by an obviously sick person.
-I would fire Toles and never use his work again."
-Tom
+If you can't see the point he was trying to make, then you are seriously brainwashed." — Peter (Boston, MA)

 "It goes too far in a number of ways, but this whole theory that the Army is stretched too thin is a joke.
 There are over a million members of the U.S. military and 100K plus of them are in Iraq.
 That leaves plenty of soldiers for Iran, Syria, N. Korea, and China.
 Now if Canada decides to attack, we might have problems." — Michael